thumbnail image

 Board member

 Iris Mikulic is a junior medical doctor with an interest in global health.
 She completed her studies in Amsterdam and gained clinical experience in the fields of geriatrics, psychiatry and internal medicine.
 Additionally, she participated in several summer schools on a variety of different global health topics.
-Iris joined Uniting Streams to stay involved in the global health sector and in order to meet fellow global health enthusiasts.

 Tom